ECON 400: From Correlation to Causation: Applied Causal Inference

 Late Assignments

-Late submissions of any assignment will receive a score of zero unless discussed seventy-two hours prior to the deadline.
-Special circumstances that are discussed in advanced will be handled on a case by case basis.
+All due dates are firm.
+Late submissions of any assignment will receive a score of zero unless discussed at least forty-eight hours prior to the deadline.
+Special circumstances that are communicated in advanced will be handled on a case by case basis.

 Plagiarism